Tulsi Gabbard Condemns Netflix for Releasing 'Cuties': 'Child Porn' That 'Will Whet the Appetite of Pedophiles & Fuel Child Sex Trafficking'

 Rep. Tulsi Gabbard (D-HI) is condemning Netflix for releasing the controversial Cuties, calling the movie “child porn” and telling the streamer that it is “complicit” in encouraging pedophiles and helping to fuel the child sex trafficking trade.
-Her condemnation adds to the growing Congressional scrutiny of Netflix over its decision the distribute the sexually charged movie.
+Her condemnation adds to the growing Congressional scrutiny of Netflix over its decision to distribute the sexually charged movie.

 In a blistering tweet posted late Friday, the former Democratic presidential candidate blasted Netflix, citing the fact that 1 in 4 victims of sex trafficking are children.